Codebrahma/deco-ide/README.md

 The resulting .pkg file will be output to `./dist/osx/Deco-$VERSION.pkg`

 This build is for local testing only.
 When you install, the system will generate a warning about this being from an unapproved developer — this is because the package is not signed when building locally.

-## Contributing

-### Opening Issues

-##### Issues are intended for bug reporting and feature requests.

-Before you open a new issue, make sure it isn't already in the list of [existing issues.](http://www.github.com/decosoftware/deco-ide/issues) If you believe you've found a new bug, it helps to include any relevant logs in your description.

-You can find the logs file at `~/Library/Application Support/com.decosoftware.Deco/logs.out`

-### Becoming a Contributor

-All information on how to become a contributor is in our [Contribution Guidelines.](CONTRIBUTING.md)

-## Feedback

-We :heart: feedback!

-##### Join the discussion in our [community chat.](https://decoslackin.herokuapp.com)

-## Copyright

-Copyright 2015 © Deco Software Inc - All rights reserved